High Street, Bursledon, Southampton, SO31

 6 bedroom Detached House for sale: High Street, Bursledon, Southampton, SO31

 Rare opportunity to acquire this imposing Georgian Grade II listed detached dwelling, situated within approximately two acres of beautiful grounds on the banks of the River Hamble, with River and neighbouring countryside views.
-Online viewing available.
+Please contact Manns and Manns on Tel no. 023 80 404055 directly for the online viewing.

 Originally built in the 18th century as the New Inn, this property is steeped with history and is famous for starring in ‘Howards Way’.
 A popular TV show filmed in Old Bursledon from 1985-1990.
 This elegant dwelling has countless endearing and attractive qualities, typical of its lavish era.
 These include large open feature fireplaces, high ceilings, traditional skirting boards, thick panelled doors, a cellar, large Georgian wooden casement windows with keystones, and a well.
 One of the most attractive features is the incredible entrance reception hall.
 As you enter the room, you immediately notice extensive detailing to the carved Oak panelled walls and an exquisite carved staircase leading to the galleried landing.
 There is a feature fireplace that also has carved oak features to the surround with a gas burning stove.